calcuis/gk/README.md

 # gk - the gguf compute kernels

-An independent tensor library for the gguf engine: the layer the server, the diffuser and the multimodal projectors run their graphs on.
+An independent tensor library for the gguf engine: the layer the server, the gguf diffuser and the multimodal projectors run their graphs on.

 `gk` works similar to `ggml` but everything is building from scratch.
-It is written to the same rules as `quantizer` (see [here](https://github.com/gguf-org/quantizer)): the byte layouts it reads are fixed by what already exists in published GGUF files, and everything above those bytes is our own.
+It is written to the same rules as `quantizer` (see [here](https://github.com/gguf-org/quantizer)): the byte layouts it reads are fixed by what already exists in published GGUF files, and everything above those bytes is our own right away.

 The runtime above still speaks the historical ggml API. `compat/` implements that API on gk - the structs are layout-identical by construction (and